darktable-org/luadocs/content/lua.api.manual/darktable/darktable.register_storage.md

 ```

 This function will add a new storage implemented in Lua.
 A storage is a module that is responsible for handling images once they have been generated during export.
-Examples of core storages include filesystem, e-mail, facebook...
+Examples of core storages include filesystem, e-mail, pwigo...

 * **plugin_name** - _string_ - A unique name for the plugin.
 * **name** - _string_ - A human readable name for the plugin.